Submitted by DFers.

 Summation:

 ARR blew a grand opportunity to make a statement against Vairamuthu.
 Of the many hands of shame that penned lyrics, only Arivumathi fares well.
 What happened to the promise shown by Pazhani Bharathi last year?
 Now he’s cloning VM’s worst (“mundhaanai dhaesiyak kodi”).
 While I applaud the experimental quest that drives ARR soundtrack after soundtrack, his penchant for Thamizh-challenged singers is now a stale fixture of his music.
 Also, his hands-off treatment of lyrics, if not rectified, will one day drown him.
+You can listen to this album here.

 A. R. Rahman